Title/s: Assistant Professor

 Office #: Coffey Hall 335

-Professor Maboudi’s research and teaching interests include democratization, social movements, and Middle Eastern politics.
-His research focuses on constitution-making processes and citizen participation in post-conflict and transitional states.
-His work has appeared in the American Political Science Review and Political Research Quarterly.
-His recent co-authored book, Constituents before Assembly: Participation, Deliberation, and Representation in the Crafting of New Constitutions (Cambridge University Press, 2017) examines the impact of various modalities of constitution-making on levels of democracy in 118 countries.
-He is currently working on several research projects including a book manuscript entitled Constitutions and Channeling of Democratic Participation in the Middle East and North Africa, which examines how citizen involvement in decision-making processes affects transition toward democracy since 1974, with case studies from the post-Arab Spring constitutional reforms in the Middle East.
+Professor Maboudi’s research and teaching interests include democratization, authoritarianism, comparative constitutional studies, and Middle Eastern politics.
+His most recent research focuses on constitution-making processes and citizen participation in post-conflict and transitional states.
+His work has appeared in the American Political Science Review, Comparative Political Studies, Journal of North African Studies, Political Research Quarterly, and Studies in Comparative International Development.
+He is also the author of two books.
+His co-authored book, Constituents before Assembly: Participation, Deliberation, and Representation in the Crafting of New Constitutions (Cambridge University Press, 2017) examines the impact of citizen participation in constitution-making on levels of democracy across 118 countries.
+His second book, The “Fall” of the Arab Spring: Democracy’s Challenges and Efforts to Reconstitute the Middle East (Cambridge University Press, under contract), looks at the Arab Spring constitutions and democracy’s pathways of success and failure in the Middle East and North Africa.

 Ph.D., American University, 2016